(click on any workshop to read the full description)

 Dennis Waring of Waring Harps will guide you through the construction of their 19-string, corrugated cardboard and wood harp, built from their unique kit.
 In the first part you'll build the harp and in the second part you'll string it and tune it.
 Purchase the kits before the festival for the discounted price of $125+$50 shipping.

 Some musicians approach music of long ago with an ear as to how it might originally have sounded, researching the original instruments and evidence for historical tuning, temperament, articulation etc. But it is obvious that one can never be confident of how close one really gets to the musical past.
 So why try at all?
 Can this ‘hopeless’ task deliver surprising, satisfactory, even fascinating results?
 How?
 This illustrated talk triangulates some of the issues in early Irish harping pre-1800, deciphering juicy historical music sources, and aiming to share a great deal about what is known about historical Irish harp performance practice.
 It further explains how gaining knowledge in this area can lead a 21st-century harpist to an abundance of ‘new’ ancient music to play, meeting it humbly, on its own terms, without shoe-horning it into modern styles.
+This workshop is part of the Festival of Early Irish Harp add-on

 You can replay last year's Carolan Marathon featuring Grainne Hambly, Kim Robertson, Dominique Dodge, and Kathy DeAngelo in a celebration of Carolan's 350th birthday.
 We had over 150 in the room playing along on some of his most popular tunes.